 (3) if, as Vice-President, he thought the online behaviour of some members of RCPsych was acceptable?

-Dr Crichton carefully avoided answering these questions but said that he recognised a “wee shift” of College view on antidepressants and prescribed harm.
-Given this, I asked Dr Crichton if he might share ‘Room under the umbrella‘.
+Dr Crichton carefully avoided answering these questions but said that he recognised a “wee shift” in relation to the College view on antidepressants and prescribed harm.
+Given this, I asked Dr Crichton if he might share my perspective: ‘Room under the umbrella‘.
 He later replied that he hadn’t because “the debate is highly charged and I am cautious” but that he would “speak about all of these matters” when he next met the President of the College.

 “I was concerned about your health . . .
 I hope you are getting the right support.”